 Difference Between Income Tax vs Payroll Tax

 Income Tax vs Payroll Tax is a contract that is traded publically on the future exchange, while forwards are customized private agreements that are privately traded over the counter and not on the future exchange.
 A futures contract is publically quoted and traded on the futures exchange, whereas the customer and the supplier directly negotiate a forward contract.
 A futures contract is standardized, and it is generally used for the purpose of speculation, whereas a forward contract is customized as per the needs of the buyers and is generally used for the purpose of hedging.
 The government regulates a futures contract.

-Futures contracts are highly liquid as compared to a forwards contract.
+Futures contracts are highly liquid as compared to a forwards contracts.
 In a futures contract, the settlement is made on a daily basis, whereas, in a forwards contract, the settlement will take place at the end of a particular period.

 Head to Head Comparison Between Income Tax vs Payroll Tax